ankur01oct/next-killer-app-swift/README.md

 2. Once the application is pushed to and running on Bluemix, you can access your application route to see Kitura's welcome page on your browser.

 ## Kitura Wiki
-Feel free to visit our [Wiki](https://github.com/IBM-Swift/Kitura/wiki) for our roadmap and some tutorials.
+Feel free to visit our [Wiki](https://github.com/IBM-Swift/Kitura/wiki)

 ## License
 The Kitura-Starter-Bluemix sample app is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).